 The Playhouse is committed to making a visit as accessible & enjoyable experience for all our patrons.

 The building is accessible in all public areas and on stage to people using wheelchairs and those with mobility difficulties.
-There are three wheelchair accessible spaces in the auditorium, unfortunately our stairlift is temporarily out of service, please contact our Box Office on 01603 630 000 for more information on stair free access.
+There are three wheelchair accessible spaces in the auditorium, reached using a platform stairlift.
+The stairlift is able to carry a max weight of 280kgs.
+The platform is 1.25m long by 0.90m wide (slightly less when the safety arms are lowered).
+This unfortunately means we are unable to accommodate guests using some types of heavy electric wheelchairs so please contact box office on 01603 630 000 before booking if you think you might exceed the limit and for more information on stair free access.
 There are also two end seats in the main seating area for people who are able to transfer from collapsible aids.

 Accessible toilets are both inside and on the bar terrace.

 The Playhouse has a Sennheiser infra-red system to help the hard of hearing.
 Two models of headset are available, one for use with a hearing aid and one without.
 They work best when used in the central seats in the auditorium.
 If a digital hearing aid is worn, please check if it is loop-enabled with your supplier.